 What I do mean by independent is that I want you to be aware of who you are, what you want for yourself, and your goals and dreams.
 We all have them.
 We all have desires for ourselves that we want to accomplish.

 A healthy relationship allows both persons to be independent even though they are working towards a common goal.

-You may desire something for yourself that maybe your spouse doesn't really care about.
-You may desire to write a blog, do a certain hobby, or something that gets you excited and ready to do.
+You may desire something for yourself that maybe your spouse doesn’t really care about.
+You may desire to write a blog, do a certain hobby, or do something that gets you excited and ready to do.

 Know that it’s ok to do that for you without feeling guilty even if your spouse is not excited about it.
 It’s your dreams and your goals.
 They can work independently of his.
 Otherwise, you will find yourself becoming more resentful towards your spouse.